top of page

 • Women who know their way around a knife (or knives as the case may be).

-• Guy as a villain along with the Sherrif
+• Guy as a villain along with the Sheriff

 • Language: None